Topics Holding of "Pharmaceutical Industry Vision 2021 Briefing Session

 I have been newly appointed as Director of the Economic Affairs Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare.
 This is my first time to be involved in pharmaceutical administration, and I feel that I have to learn from scratch.
 The Pharmaceutical Industry Vision 2021, which has just been formulated, identifies the challenges facing the pharmaceutical industry and the roadmaps for solving them.
 I recognize that it is the mission of the Director of the Economic Affairs Division to work with you to resolve the various issues, one by one, in concrete form, with your cooperation.
 I look forward to your cooperation.

 We would like to thank Mr. Sotoku for this valuable opportunity to directly explain the "Pharmaceutical Industry Vision 2021" and for his detailed and thoughtful explanation.
-Immediately after the announcement of the "Pharmaceutical Industry Vision 2021," the Pharmaceutical Manufacturers Association of Japan (PMAJ) issued a statement of great welcome.
+Immediately after the release of the "Pharmaceutical Industry Vision 2021," JPMA issued a statement of great welcome.

-Supporting the health of the people and extending their healthy life expectancy are the most important infrastructure investments a nation can make.
+Supporting the health of the people and extending healthy life expectancy are the most important infrastructure investments for the nation.
 The statement also recognized that it is important for Japan, as one of the world's leading drug discovery countries, to contribute to the extension of healthy life expectancy through innovative drug discovery, and to contribute to industrial and economic development through the improvement of medical research and industrial technology, and that it is important to have the prospect of an appropriate return on investment.

-In addition, it is essential to establish a drug discovery ecosystem to ensure the continuous production of innovative new drugs from Japan, and to this end, it is essential to implement a cycle in which the value of innovation is appropriately evaluated and the revenue obtained is reinvested in the creation of further innovation.
+In addition, it is essential to establish a drug discovery ecosystem in order to continuously produce innovative new drugs from Japan, and to this end, it is essential to implement a cycle in which the value of innovation is appropriately evaluated and the revenue obtained is reinvested in the creation of further innovation.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will do its utmost to create innovative new drugs that satisfy unmet medical needs and ensure a stable supply of high-quality pharmaceuticals in order to meet the expectations of the public.
+JPMA will do its utmost to create innovative new drugs that satisfy unmet medical needs and ensure a stable supply of high-quality pharmaceuticals to meet the expectations of the public.
 To this end, the public and private sectors will work together to realize our industrial policy.

 Concluding Remarks